USS Van Buren (1839)

 USS Van Buren was a schooner that served as part of the United States Revenue Cutter Service.
 The ship was named after Martin Van Buren, the eighth president of the U.S. The ship was commissioned and set sail on 2 December 1839, and served a regular tour of duty with the Revenue Service.
 During the Second Seminole War, the ship was transferred to the United States Navy, and served as a support ship to troops along the coasts of Florida's rivers.

 After being transferred back to the control of the Secretary of the Treasury, the Van Buren began to sail out of its homeport of Charleston, South Carolina.
 Still under the command of the Revenue Cutter Service, the ship participated in the Mexican–American War, first in the Gulf of Mexico, and later as a member of a squadron under the command of Captain John A. Webster.
 With the squadron, the Van Buren aided in a blockade off the coast of Veracruz.
 On 4 October 1846, the ship's crew had the Van Buren declared unseaworthy.
 It was decommissioned, and then sold for $1,200 on 1 June 1847.

 Career

 United States Revenue Cutter Service

 The ship's construction was approved on 26 June 1839; she was laid out in 1839 in Baltimore, Maryland, and reported fully constructed and ready for sailing on 29 November of the same year.
 The ship was commissioned a few days later, and entered the service of the Revenue Cutter Service on 2 December 1839.
 The ship performed the regular duties of ships in the Revenue Cutter Service between 1839 and 1840, but few records exist about its specific activities during this period.
-The commander of the vessel during at this time was First Lieutenant John McGowan of the United States Revenue Marines.
+The commander of the vessel during this time was First Lieutenant John McGowan of the United States Revenue Marines.